Get a Life (Soul II Soul song)

-"Get a Life" is a song by British R&B band Soul II Soul, released in November 1989 as the first single from their second album, Vol. II: 1990 – A New Decade (1990).
-It features Marcia Lewis and gained success in Europe, reaching number-one in Greece, number two in the Netherlands and number three in the UK.
-Additionally, it was a top 10 hit also in Austria, Belgium, Finland, West Germany, Ireland, Italy, Norway and Sweden.
-Outside Europe, the song peaked at number four in Zimbabwe and number five in New Zealand.
-In the UK, it sold over 200 000 copies and was certified Silver.
+"Get a Life" is a song by British musical collective Soul II Soul, released in November 1989 by Virgin Records as the first single from the collective's second album, Vol. II: 1990 – A New Decade (1990).
+The song features Marcia Lewis and is written by Hayden "Aitch B" Browne and Beresford "Jazzie B" Romeo, while the latter produced it with Nellee Hooper.
+It gained success in Europe, reaching number one in Greece, number two in the Netherlands, and number three in the UK.
+"Get a Life" also became a top-10 hit in Austria, Finland, Ireland, Italy, Luxembourg, Norway, Sweden, and West Germany.
+Outside Europe, it peaked at number four in Zimbabwe and number five in New Zealand.
+In the UK, the single sold over 200,000 copies and was certified silver.